 Canning for Shelf Stability

 For this recipe, I didn’t preserve these jars of green enchilada sauce, but you can, if you like.
-I ended up with three pints and I just put them in the freezer.
-But, if you want to can them, be sure to use a pressure canner and can them at 10 pounds of pressure for 55 minutes, or according to your manufacturer’s instructions.
+I ended up with about one quart total and I just separated them into three containers and put them in the freezer.
+If you want to can them, be sure to use a pressure canner and can them at 10 pounds of pressure for 55 minutes, or according to your manufacturer’s instructions.

 Green Enchilada Sauce with Roasted Chiles and Tomatillos